b01/kubernetes-the-hard-way/docs/12-smoke-test.md

 ### Exec

-In this section you will verify the ability to [execute commands in a container](https://kubernetes.io/docs/tasks/debug-application-cluster/get-shell-running-container/#running-individual-commands-in-a-container).
+In this section you will verify the ability to [execute commands in a container].

-Print the nginx version by executing the `nginx -v` command in the `nginx` container:
+Print the nginx version by executing the `nginx -v` command in the `nginx`
+container:

 ```bash
 kubectl exec -ti $POD_NAME -- nginx -v